-28) The development hereby approved shall not be occupied or used until the City Council as local planning authority has acknowledged in writing that it has received written confirmation that the development has been built in accordance with the recommendations contained within section 3.3 of the submitted Crime Impact Statement dated (03/07/2017 - URN:2017/0462/CIS/01) and the City Council as local planning authority has acknowledged in writing that it has received written confirmation of a secured by design accreditation.
+27) The development hereby approved shall only be carried out in accordance with the recommendations of the Crime Impact Statement prepared by Greater Manchester Police and shall not be occupied or used until the City Council as local planning authority has acknowledged in writing that it has received written confirmation of a secure by design accreditation.

-Reason - To reduce the risk of crime pursuant to policies SP1 and DM1 of the Core Strategy and to reflect the guidance contained in the National Planning Policy Framework.
+Reason - To reduce the risk of crime pursuant to Policy DM1 of the Adopted Core Strategy for the City of Manchester.

-29) No part of the development shall be occupied until space and facilities for motorcycle and bicycle parking have been provided in accordance with details to be submitted to and approved in writing by the City Council as local planning authority.
+28) No part of the development shall be occupied until space and facilities for motorcycle and bicycle parking have been provided in accordance with details to be submitted to and approved in writing by the City Council as local planning authority.
 The approved spaces and facilities shall then be retained and permanently reserved for motorcycle and bicycle parking.